licarijd/data-structures-and-algorithms/Recursion/readme.txt

 - good for cases where you don't know how many iterations you'll need; like objects with unknown depth

-Recorsion Cons
+Recursion Cons

-- larger memory footprint, since every time we add a function call to the call stack, it adds extra memory
+- larger memory footprint, since every time we add a function call to the call stack, it adds extra memory (see the Fibonacci example)

-- iterative approaches tend to be more efficient because they don't make these function calls with each iteration which take up stack space
+- iterative approaches tend to be more efficient because they don't make these function calls with each iteration which take up stack space (see the Fibonacci example)

 Tail Call Optimization